Fertulity IVF

-In vitro fertilisation (IVF) is the most common and effective method of assisted reproduction.
-As its name suggests, it is a process in which the fertilisation of the egg by the sperm takes place outside the body, in laboratory conditions, rather than naturally in the woman's fallopian tubes.
+In Vitro Fertilization (IVF) is the most widely used and effective method of assisted reproduction.
+As its name indicates, it is the process in which the fertilization of the egg by the sperm occurs outside the body under laboratory conditions, rather than in the woman’s fallopian tubes as in natural conception.

 The first stage of the process involves a detailed medical examination and discussion with the doctor to understand the couple's history and identify any potential obstacles to fertility.
 Blood tests, transvaginal ultrasound, semen analysis and hormone markers are performed to develop a personalised IVF plan.
 At the same time, instructions are given on dietary and lifestyle changes that increase the chances of success.
 A strong body before conception is the first step to a healthy pregnancy.